 Snakes eat meat.
 They eat small animals including lizards, other snakes, small mammals, birds, eggs, fish, snails or insects.

 In fact, without the hunting powers of these successful predators, humans would be in trouble.
-For instance, snakes play an important role in controlling the rodent population, as large rodent populations can devastate crops and spread deadly diseases to humans and other animals.
+For instance, snakes play an important role in controlling the rodent population, as large rodent populations can devastate crops and spread deadly diseases to humans and other animals, if you need help with Snake Removal just give us a call!.

 Snakes can range in size from the 4-inch-long thread snake, to pythons and anacondas size---which are over 23 feet long.